 By registering with Inclusion and Disability Services students who have a disability can gain access to the adjustments and services they need to succeed in their studies.

 Types of adjustment might include:

-As a student with a disability, Disability Services Officers are your main point of contact.
+As a student with a disability, Inclusion and Disability Services Officers are your main point of contact.
 They can liaise with your faculty or school to make sure you are provided reasonable adjustments and support.

 Each faculty or school also has at least one Faculty Disability Liaison Officer (FDLO) who can provide quick advice and support specific to your learning environment.

 The Disability Discrimination Act 1992 recognises that disability may be permanent, intermittent or temporary; acquired or lifelong; visible or invisible.
 The Act defines disability to include: